A dilation theoretic approach to Banach spaces: Introduction

 \item[(ix)] The operator $\phi_\alpha(U)= (U-\alpha I)(I-\bar{\alpha}U)^{-1}$ is a contraction for every automorphism $\phi_\alpha$ of the unit disk $ \mathbb{D}$, $U$ being the bilateral shift operator on $\ell_2(\mathbb{Z},\mathbb{X})$ defined by

 where the box on either side indicates the $0$-th position. \end{enumerate} \end{thm}

-This is Theorem \ref{Characterisation of Hilbert spaces in terms of Dilation on Banach space} in this paper.
-So, we learn from here that a strict contraction on a non-Hilbert Banach space (i.e. a Banach space which is not a Hilbert space) may not dilate to an isometry.
+This is Theorem \ref{Characterisation of Hilbert spaces in terms of Dilation on Banach space} in this paper and the definition of Banach space dilation (i.e., Definition \ref{Definition of Dilation of contractions on Banach space-1}) plays a crucial role in the proof of this result.
+So, we learn from Theorem \ref{thm:main-01} that a strict contraction on a non-Hilbert Banach space (i.e. a Banach space which is not a Hilbert space) may not dilate to an isometry.
 One naturally asks if we can characterize the class of strict contractions on a non-Hilbert Banach space that possess isometric dilation.
 The following theorem answers this question.

 \begin{thm} Suppose $\X$ is a complex Banach space.
 Then a strict contraction $T$ on $\X$ dilates to an isometry if and only if the function $A_T: \mathbb{X}\to [0,\infty)$ given by $ A_T(x) = \left( \| x\|^2 - \|Tx\|^2 \right)^{\frac{1}{2}}$ defines a norm on $\mathbb{X}.$ Moreover, the minimal isometric dilation space of $T$ is isometrically isomorphic to $\mathbb{X}\oplus_2 \ell_2(\mathbb{X}_0)$, where $\mathbb{X}_0$ is the Banach space $(\mathbb{X}, A_T).$ \end{thm}